Mk-CloudLeader/CloudMeet/SS_aws-certified-solutions-architect-associate-notes.md

 * Customize the network
    * full control over: IP address ranges, subnets, route tables, internet gateway and security settings.
 * High level security

+### Components of VPC network:
+* IP address ranges
+   * determines the number of IP addresses available for your resources within the VPC
+* Subnets
+   * To divide your network in chunks
+   * You need subnets because it allows resources to be broken into managble fragments
+   * Public and private
+* Route tables
+   * Determines traffic flow of network within the VPC
+* Internet gateway
+   * Allow connection with public subnets and your VPC
+* NAT gateway
+   * For private subnets
+   * Allowing private subnets access to the internet
+* Security settings
+   * NACL (subnet level):network access control lists: act as a firewall at the subnet level, managing inbound outbound traffic
+   * Security groups (instance level): same at NACL, except they work at instance level, they control inbound and outbound traffic for individual instances

+# Route 53

 ### Module 4: AWS Storage